Former Wall Street Investment Manager’s Screening Strategy

 13 Tips From Renowned Stock-Picker Peter Lynch

 Peter Lynch offered investors deep insight in his book “One Up on Wall Street.”
-Lynch was careful to warn his readers that it was essential to first analyze oneself before spending any time analyzing companies.
+Lynch was careful to warn his readers that it is essential to first analyze oneself before spending any time analyzing companies.
 Lynch even provided in his bestselling book a list of the most important qualities it takes to succeed:

 · Common sense